Siberian Cats, Allergies & Fel d Testing

 -

-Around 80–85% of allergy suffers report living comfortably with a Siberian
+Around 80 to 85% of allergy suffers report living comfortably with a Siberian

 This information is based on published allergy research and long-term observations from Siberian breeders and allergists.